pmp-p/aioprompt/README.md

 see https://bugs.python.org/issue35243

 ## known bugs
-multiline triple quoted str are not supported because not using ast (yet).
+multiline triple """ ''' """ quoted str would fail because not using decent parser.

 ## LATER:
   maybe use linenoise-ng ( MIT ) as a C readline replacement and mimic window.requestAnimationFrame() from javascript.